-The name of and the relationship with related parties are as follows:
+The relationship with related parties are as follows:

+2021 2020

-2020 HK\$'000 2019 HK\$'000
+HK\$'000 HK\$'000

 Amounts due to companies which are beneficially owned and

-controlled by:

-- Mr. Chau - 122,685

-- Mr. Cheng 847
+controlled by Mr. Cheng 1,065 847

-847 122,685

-Less: liabilities classified as held for sale - (3,706)

-847 118,979

-Pursuant to the Resolutions, amounts due to related companies with approximately HK\$118,979,000 was settled against subscription monies in relation to the Share Subscription (as defined in Note 38).
+During the year ended 31 March 2020, pursuant to the Resolutions, amounts due to related companies with approximately HK\$118,979,000 was settled against subscription monies in relation to the Share Subscription (as defined in Note 38).
 Details of the Share Subscription and related transactions were set out in the Announcements and the Circular.